 An incomplete records system is unscientific, incomplete, inaccurate and unsystematic.
 Explain

 An incomplete records system, also known as a single entry system, is not a standard practice like a double-entry system based on the dual aspect concept.

 The double-entry system is based on a scientific dual aspect concept that makes it possible to scientifically locate any error arising due to emission, omission or clerical mistake.
 Two sides of the trial balance will not tally if there is an error in the double-entry system.

 However, there is no such advantage in using the single-entry or incomplete record system.
-These records are maintained by accounting novice people or small traders who are not officially required to maintain books of account.
+These records are maintained by novice accounting people or small traders who are not officially required to maintain books of account.

 Considering the above differences with the double-entry system, we can observe the following limitations of an incomplete record system: